 Example

 Let’s say you have a friend and you live in different countries now.
-Things have felt kind of distant between you two lately.
-The communication has slowed down and you’re not sure if you should keep trying with this friendship or just unfollow them on social media and move on.
+Things have felt distant between you two lately.
+The communication has slowed down, and you’re not sure if you should keep trying with this friendship or just unfollow them on social media and move on.

 - With Mars square Sun, there could be an internal struggle between taking initiative and keeping the peace.
 You might feel pulled between acting and staying calm.
 A direct showdown may not solve things in the way you want.
 It could be better to look for another approach that doesn’t involve a big confrontation.